Last updated: 17 January 2022

 - Foreign Graduate Start-Up Visa Stream (FGSVS): for foreign graduates who wish to establish a start-up and apply for permanent residence in Alberta.

-Depending on your qualifications, education, work experience, or entrepreneurial skills, there are multiple streams under AINP that individuals can apply for.
+Depending on your qualifications, education, work experience, or entrepreneurial skills, there are multiple streams under AAIP that individuals can apply for.

 Requirements for categories under streams for workers

 Note: Candidates cannot apply directly to this stream.
-Only those who receive a Notification of Interest from AINP in their IRCC Express Entry profile can apply.
+Only those who receive a Notification of Interest from AAIP in their IRCC Express Entry profile can apply.